Saturday 16/05/2026 – NGOC League 5 – May Hill

 With the exception of the Red course, course distances are the straight line between controls.
 For the Red course, length and climb are measured along the likely path route round the course.
 Red course runners can run in pairs or groups if they wish.

-We intend to also offer a string course (volunteer numbers permitting) in the forest close to the parking field.
+We intend to also offer a string course (volunteer numbers permitting) in the forest close to the new parking field.

 We will use SI Timing, in contact and touch free modes.
 All runners must however punch the Start and Finish controls.